ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 author: Scott Davidson
 ---

 I am a firm believer that there is almost always room for improvement in process, especially when it comes to automating tasks.
 As an Automation Engineer here at Forward Financing, I try to ensure optimal productivity for my team.
-However, I also constantly look for improvements that I can make within my personal process to help me save time throughout the day.
+However, I also constantly look for improvements within my personal process to help me save time throughout the day.

 A great way to accomplish this is by first identifying some cumbersome task, and then writing a script for it.
-Currently, I have many useful scripts on both my work and home computers to accomplish various things.
-These scripts help me accomplish tasks in a fraction of the time, saving me minutes or hours in my week.
+Currently, I have many useful scripts on both my work and home computers to help me accomplish tasks in a fraction of the time, saving me minutes or hours in my week.
 Recently, I encountered an arduous daily process in my workflow that was taking me too much time and wrote a script to help me solve this problem.

 **Note: The specific example showcased here assumes that you are on macOS**

 # Identifying the Problem

 I like to provide as much context as possible when QAing or communicating with engineers about features.
-I found that visual aides are very helpful at providing additional context surrounding an issue.
+I found that visual aids are very helpful at providing additional context surrounding an issue.

 MacOS provides users the ability to take screenshots.
 There are a few different ways to do this [outlined here by Apple support](https://support.apple.com/en-us/HT201361).
 Since I usually only want a portion of the screen, I prefer the shortcut: `command` + `shift` + `4` to select a capture area with my mouse.